amitdas022/wati-whatsapp-api/README.md

 4. Click "Submit".
 5. The form will attempt to send the data to the backend, which in turn (if not in test mode and configured correctly) will try to send a WhatsApp message via WATI.
 6. A success or error message will be displayed below the form.

----

-Feel free to suggest any modifications or further details you'd like to add!